Costruzioni Meccaniche Aeronautiche S.A.

 Founded in 1922, the Societa de Costruzioni Meccaniche di Pisa built Dornier aircraft under license.
-A year after it had been absorbed into the FIAT empire in 1929, it changed its name to C.M.A.S.A., which is the acronym of Costruzioni Meccaniche Aeronautiche S.A..
+A year after it had been absorbed into the FIAT empire in 1929, it changed its name to CMASA, the acronym of Costruzioni Meccaniche Aeronautiche S.A.
 It undertook a variety of projects, quite a few of which were seaplanes, such the FIAT Cr.42 idro, and a series of MF (Marina FIAT) flying boats.
 Their most wide known aircraft is probably the RS-14 seaplane.

 CANSA FC.20.
 The only CANSA aircraft built specifically for military use.
-Although this twin engined aircraft looked very similar the Gloster F.9, it was in fact built around the wing planform of the Fiat Cr.25.
-This was in order to keep development time to a minimum.
-Anyone wanting a decent kit of this interesting aircraft should get their hands on Planet Models 1/72 resin bis or ter variants.
-Although OOP, the Legato 1/72 resin kit had too many outline faults to make it a worthwhile purchase.
+This twin-engined aircraft looked very similar the Gloster F.9.
+It first flew in 1941 and was built around the wing of the Fiat Cr.25 in order to keep development time to a minimum.
+Only a few were built before the Armistice.
+Planet Models 1/72 resin kit is the best choice.
+Both the KPL 1/72 vacuform and Legato 1/72 resin kit are discontinued.